SummaryRead the full fact sheet

 - is likely to occur as a single sore but occasionally occurs as multiple sores

 - is usually painless

-- appears three to four weeks after infection – however, it can occur any time between one and 12 weeks after infection
+- usually appears 3 to 4 weeks after infection (it can occur any time between 1 and 12 weeks)

-If a person is not treated for syphilis at this stage, they may go on to develop the second stage of the disease.
+If you are not treated for syphilis at this stage, you may go on to develop the second stage of the infection.